Atlanta Gay Bars Targeted by Terrorist Threats, Suspect Arrested

 RELATED: Photos: Who Were the 5 Victims of the Club Q Shooting?

-Officers quickly notified detectives with the APD Homeland Security Unit.
+Officers quickly notified detectives with the Atlanta Police Department Homeland Security Unit.
 Following a brief investigation, officers conducted a “knock and talk” with Staubs at a home address in the city.
 Staubs was subsequently taken into custody, charged, and later transported to Fulton County Jail.
 Police also retrieved a pepper spray gun they believe was used in the threatening videos.

 Police revealed few details about Staubs and the case against him.